Oil regeneration

-Oil regeneration - is extraction of contaminants from oil in order to restore its original properties to be used equally with fresh oils.
+Oil regeneration is the extraction of contaminants from oil in order to restore its original properties to be used equally with fresh oils.
+Oil regeneration is different from oil purification in that purification is sometimes used to extract contaminants from natural or crude oil, while regeneration is used in aged oil (see below).

 Oil aging

 Aging is a result of physical and chemical processes that change oil during storage and use in machines and mechanisms.

-The main cause of aging is exposure to high temperatures and contact with air that leads to oxidation, decomposition, polymerization and condensation of hydrocarbons.
+The main cause of aging is exposure to high temperatures and contact with air that leads to oxidation, decomposition, polymerization, and condensation of hydrocarbons.
 Another cause of aging is contamination with metal particles, water and dust.
-Their accumulation leads to buildup of slurries, resinous and asphaltic compounds, coke, soot, various salts and acids in the oils.

-The oil in which aging process occurs, cannot fully perform its functions.
-Therefore, it is either replaced with new oil or regenerated.
+Their accumulation leads to a buildup of slurries, resinous and asphaltic compounds, coke, soot, and various salts and acids in the oils.
+The oil in which aging process occurs cannot fully perform its functions, and must be either replaced with new oil or regenerated.

 Regeneration by physical methods

 Physical methods of regeneration do not change the chemical properties of oil.
 They remove only mechanical impurities (metal particles, sand, dust, as well as tar, asphalt and coke-like substances, water).